Aris-Nik/C-Data-Pipeline/README.md

-Designed and implemented a C# data pipeline consisting of three programs: one to generate records and send them via RabbitMQ, one to consume records and insert them into an MS SQL database, and another to retrieve and display the records from the database.
+Designed and implemented a C# data pipeline consisting of three programs: one to generate records and send them via RabbitMQ, one to consume records and insert them into a MS SQL database, and another to retrieve and display the records from the database.